 Additionally, the XB1200 can automatically load and process plate right alongside other profiles using interchangeable shuttle tables.
 The plate is loaded onto a pallet style carrier that is queued up on the in-feed conveyor.
 The plate is then automatically loaded, cut, then unloaded automatically.
 Different thickness plates can be set up on multiple pallets.
 If only a few parts are needed then the plates can be stored on the pallet.
 New parts can be added to the nest and the plate can be reloaded later to cut a few more posts from the plate remnant.

 Of course, the machine efficiently processes hot and cold rolled structural steel profiles, including RHS, SHS, UB, UC, PFC, TFC, EA and UA, with maximum beam cross sections of 1220 x 610 mm.
 All copes, mitres, square cuts, slots and holes can be cut automatically.
 Full bevel weld preps can be applied to all surfaces including underneath.
-Plasma etch marking is also a standard feature for part numbers, welding instructions, alignment marks etc.
+Plasma etch marking is also a standard feature for skilled welding instructions, part numbers, alignment marks etc.

 Cutting directly from any 3D CAD program, no special software needed

 We are all creatures of habit, so being forced to learn new specialised steel software to generate machine-oriented NC1 files can be a nuisance.
 ART has eliminated this hurdle; the Metaltek XB1200 now cuts structural steel and pipe directly from any 3D CAD program using 3D solid and mesh files such as .stp, .iges, .stl, .obj and others.
 Additionally, the machine supports .dxf files of simple 2D CAD drawings, which can be loaded into the machine and nested alongside NC1 files.